CPJPRINCE/opex_manifest_generator/README.md

         -z,   --zip         Will zip the Opex's with the file itself to create      [boolean] a zip file.
 Existing file's are currently not removed.
-                            ***Use with caution, repeating the command multiple times, will break the Opex's.
+                            ***Use with caution, repeating the command multiple times in a row, will break the Opex's.

+        --hidden            Will generate Opex's for hidden files and directories   [boolean]

+        -rm,  --remove      Will enable removals from a spreadsheet import          [boolean] *Currently Failing do not use*

     Auto Classification Options: